leon321jiang/db_purge/lambda_source/README.md

 ## Description
 This Lambda function performs the following actions:
-1. Creates a backup of a specified DynamoDB table named 'DTABLE_NAME_TO_BE_CHANGED'.
+1. Creates a backup of a specified DynamoDB table named 'onboarded_db_list'.
-2. Deletes an item from the table, identified by the partition key 'DB_ID', provided as input to the Lambda.
+2. Deletes an item from the table, identified by the partition key 'db_name', provided as input to the Lambda.
 3. Bcckup the deleted item to a table named 'Records_Deleted'

 ## Setup